 Not all dental problems can be seen with the naked eye.
 Some issues can develop without any visible signs or noticeable symptoms.
 At Noles Family Dental in Greensburg, Indiana, digital X-rays help us inspect hard-to-see areas for problems that might have otherwise gone undetected.

 What Problems Can be Seen on Digital X-Rays?

 Digital X-rays capture detailed images of the teeth, gums and surrounding bone.
 Our dental team uses these images to look for changes and abnormalities.
 Our dentists, Drs.
-Noles, Estes, and Sullivan can create an accurate treatment plan if any changes or abnormalities are detected.
+Noles, Estes, and Steinhauer can create an accurate treatment plan if any changes or abnormalities are detected.